 Phuket, Thailand’s second smallest province and largest island, is a real tropical paradise.
-White sandy beaches, vibrant nightlife, warm aquamarine waters and sumptuous seafood are just a few attractions that you will find on this idyllic island in the Andaman Sea, also known as The Pearl of the Andaman Sea.
+White sandy beaches, vibrant nightlife, warm aquamarine waters and sumptuous seafood are just a few attractions that you will find on this idyllic island, also known as The Pearl of the Andaman Sea.

 Phuket Travel Guide | Phuket lies off the west coast of Thailand and, including some smaller islands off its coast, is one of the southern provinces of Thailand.
 The island is connected by the Sarasin Bridge to Phang Nga Province to the north.
 The next nearest province is Krabi, to the east across Phang Nga Bay.

 The name Phuket is said to be a derivative of the Malay word ‘bukit’, which means ‘hill’, and is a reference to the island’s appearance from a distance.
 Other sources claim it was formed from the Thai words for ‘mountain’ and ‘jewel’, being ‘phu’ and ‘ket’ respectively.
 Prior to this, Phuket was called ‘Jung Ceylon’, a reference that is evident on historic European navigational charts and an alteration of the Malay Tanjung Salang words for ‘Cape Salang’.

 Later, it was called ‘Thalang’, a name that still remains in one of the island’s districts before finally settling on the name it is known as today.